| In the judgment of this writer, many descendants of

 documented sons, all of whom were in Dobbs or contiguous

-counties.
+as living alone and with 23 slaves.
 Frederick, not documented as a son of Major, settled

 - Hardee Croom died intestate in 1807.
-In 1810, presumably
+In 1810,

-after the death of Susannah, his mother, a petition was filed in
+his mother Susannah, a petition was filed in

 court for the partitioning of the lands and real estate of the